-Strengthening learning in the historical environment
+Strengthening learning in the historic environment

 The Sandford Cascade Project is an innovative East Midlands based project funded by the Heritage Lottery Fund to encourage confidence within heritage learning so that more sites and collections apply for the prestigious Sandford Award.
 An aspiring site (Scholar) will be placed with a Sandford Award winner (Fellow) and support and capacity will be added through training, volunteer involvement, a range of user-friendly e-learning and funds to meet costs as well as financial contributions for those involved.
 Scholars will receive good practice and learning from their Fellow(s) via short (potentially ‘virtual’) placements, and will in turn ‘cascade’ this back into their own site or collection.